-After a decision of a city plan made, roads are developed taking the following steps while making sure to build the consensus of the local residents.
+After a city planning decision was made, roads are developed taking the following steps while making sure to build the consensus of the local residents.

 Environmental impact assessment (EIA)

 An assessment system in which a project proponent identifies/predicts/evaluates the potential impacts of the project on the environment prior to the decision being made on the details.
 In order to create an improved project, this collected information is available to the public and municipalities so that they can add their input.